 Photo Credit: Shutterstock.com

-Documents released by a Maryland county’s sheriff department reveal that an aide to a man with down syndrome who died at the hands of police warned law enforcement officials about his condition.
+department reveal that an aide to a man with down syndrome who died at

+guards near the theater were called in to help.
 “I explained, ‘Yes, we are having a little issue, I’ll handle it.
 We just have to be patient,’” said the aide.
 “Then a sheriff came and said, ‘Another show is starting.
 I have to go get him out.’
 I explained Ethan is (sic) Down syndrome.”
 The aide added that if the police touched Saylor, he would “freak out.”

 Saylor was cursing at the officers, and the off-duty cops threatened to arrest him.
 Saylor began to flail and call for his mother, and the police then attempted to restrain Saylor.
 All four of them fell on a ramp, and the three officers placed three sets of handcuffs on Saylor.
 Then, he went quiet and was unresponsive, and the officers did CPR on him after removing the handcuffs.
 One witness said one cop had a knee on Saylor’s back, but nobody said the police touched Saylor’s neck.